cognusion/ripfix/README.md

       --skip              If a suffixed file is encountered, assume it is correct and don't do that part of the process again. (default true)
   -t, --temp string       Location for temp files. (default "/tmp/")
 ```
+### bar

+*default: false*

+If true, suppress non-error output and toss up a progress bar, ticking away as each file stage is complete.

 ### clean